tag1consulting/goose/src/docs/goose-book/src/getting-started/running.md

 In real load tests, you'll most likely have multiple task sets each with multiple tasks, and Goose will show you metrics for each along with an aggregate of them all together.

-Refer to the [examples directory](https://github.com/tag1consulting/goose/tree/master/examples) for more complicated and useful load test examples.
+Refer to the [examples](../example/overview.html) included with Goose for more complicated and useful load test examples.